cseanburns/systems-librarianship/src/2d-documenting-git-github-markdown.md

 This helps in the following ways:

 1. **GitHub Rendering**: GitHub automatically renders files with a `.md` extension as formatted Markdown.
-   This means your documentation will be displayed with the intended formatting (like headers, lists, links, etc.) when viewing them on GitHub.
+   This means your documentation will be displayed with the intended formatting (like headers, lists, links, etc.) when viewing it on GitHub.
 3. **Editor Support**: Most code editors recognize `.md` files and provide syntax highlighting.
-4. **Consistency and Recognition**: Using the `.md` extension helps users and systems alike to quickly identify the file type and its intended use.
+4. **Consistency and Recognition**: Using the `.md` extension helps users identify the file type and its intended use.

 For instance, naming a file `InstallationGuide.md` ensures that GitHub renders it as a Markdown document and displays all formatting correctly in the browser.
 This enhances readability and makes the documentation more user-friendly.

 ## Create a Repository (Repo) on GitHub

-Now that you have a GitHub account, you will want to create a repository or repo for your documentation project.
+Now that you have a GitHub account, your next step is to create a repository (repo) for your documentation project.
 I outline the steps below, but see the official documentation:
 [Creating a new repository][github_repo].
+To get started:

 - Click the green **New** button in the upper left corner on your home page.
 - In the **Owner/Repository name** field, add a name for your repo: